MORE Hilariously Messy Tweets From The Infamous Brunch Twerker Saga

 While I would like to apologize to the patrons who I offended by my poor choice of wording, I think this full story and a bit of video may help your understanding of the final straw with guests addressed and asked to leave.

-Read the full statement here and peep MORE hilariously messy now infamous brunch twerker saga on the flip.
+Read the full statement here and peep MORE hilariously messy now-infamous brunch twerker saga on the flip.

 Comments